carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 As described above for formatting, create another field if you need to add notes to cells.

-Similarly, don’t include units in cells: ideally, all the measurements you place in one column should be in the same unit, but if for some reason they aren’t, create another field and specify the units the cell is in.
+Similarly, don’t include units in cells: ideally, all the measurements you place in one column should have the same unit, but if for some reason they don't, create another field and specify the unit.
-A field value `0.123 g` will need to be parsed by a srcipt into `0.123` and `g` in order to be used for calculations, why add extera work for others.
+A field value `0.123 g` will need to be parsed by a script into `0.123` and `g` in order to be used for calculations, don't add extra work for others.

 ## <a name="info"></a> 7.
 Entering more than one piece of information in a cell